beeware/briefcase/docs/en/about/faq.md

 Support for other some other operating systems (e.g., tvOS, watchOS, WearOS, and the web) are on our road map.

-Briefcase's platform support is built on a plugin system, so if you want to add support for a custom platform, you can do so; or, you can contribute the backend to Briefcase itself.
+Briefcase's platform support is built on a [plugin system][platform-interface], so if you want to add support for a custom platform, you can do so; or, you can contribute the backend to Briefcase itself.

 ## How do I detect if my app is running in a Briefcase-packaged container?